polymonster/hotline/readme.md

 ### imgui

-Dear ImGui support with docking and viewports (multiple windows).
+Dear ImGui support with docking and viewports (multiple windows) through the [imgui](https://docs.rs/hotline-rs/latest/hotline_rs/imgui/index.html) module.
 The widget API is not fully complete in safe Rust.
 I have been adding these on a case by case basis as I need them.

 ```rust